 \section{Abstract}

 Interactive Image Segmentation (IIS) has emerged as a promising technique for decreasing annotation time.
-Substantial progress has been made in pre- and post-processing for IIS, but the critical issue of interaction ambiguity notably hindering segmentation quality, has been under-researched.
-To address this, we introduce \textsc{AdaptiveClick} -- a clicks-aware transformer incorporating an adaptive focal loss, which tackles annotation inconsistencies with tools for mask- and pixel-level ambiguity resolution.
+Substantial progress has been made in pre- and post-processing for IIS, but the critical issue of interaction ambiguity, notably hindering segmentation quality, has been under-researched.
+To address this, we introduce \textsc{AdaptiveClick} -- a click-aware transformer incorporating an adaptive focal loss that tackles annotation inconsistencies with tools for mask- and pixel-level ambiguity resolution.
 To the best of our knowledge, AdaptiveClick is the first transformer-based, mask-adaptive segmentation framework for IIS.
-The key ingredient of our method is the Clicks-aware Mask-adaptive Transformer Decoder (CAMD), which enhances the interaction between clicks and image features.
+The key ingredient of our method is the Click-Aware Mask-adaptive transformer Decoder (CAMD), which enhances the interaction between click and image features.
 Additionally, AdaptiveClick enables pixel-adaptive differentiation of hard and easy samples in the decision space, independent of their varying distributions.
 This is primarily achieved by optimizing a generalized Adaptive Focal Loss (AFL) with a theoretical guarantee, where two adaptive coefficients control the ratio of gradient values for hard and easy pixels.
-Our analysis reveals that the commonly used Focal and BCE losses can be considered special cases of the proposed AFL loss.
+Our analysis reveals that the commonly used Focal and BCE losses can be considered special cases of the proposed AFL.
 With a plain ViT backbone, extensive experimental results on nine datasets demonstrate the superiority of AdaptiveClick compared to state-of-the-art methods.
-Code will be publicly available at \url{https://github.com/lab206/AdaptiveClick}.
+The source code is publicly available at \url{https://github.com/lab206/AdaptiveClick}.